McSpicy: Other uses of the McSpicy name

 The Lamb McSpicy was launched in the UK in May 1999 for a promotional period.
 In 2021, McDonalds UK launched a burger called the McSpicy, but made with chicken breast in a crispy coating, lettuce and a creamy sauce.

 In South Korea the McSpicy Shanghai Burger was developed specifically for the Korean market; it is also made with chicken breast.

 In India, McDonald's launched the McSpicy Chicken Burger, McSpicy Paneer Burger, McSpicy Chicken Wrap and McSpicy Paneer Wrap in 2011.
 The McSpicy Chicken Burger is made from chicken thigh.
 After its introduction, the McSpicy Paneer Burger was so popular that restaurants sold out every week.
 In May 2020, McDonald's India added a fried chicken product to its menu using the McSpicy name: McSpicy Fried Chicken.

 In Malaysia, it goes by the name of Spicy Chicken McDeluxe, with cornmeal bun in place of the toasted sesame seed bun.

 In May 2017, a vegetarian McSpice burger was introduced in Norway; without the cheese it is vegan-friendly.

-In February 2025, McDonald's introduced the McSpicy in Canada, though this variation is produced with chicken breast meat.
+In February 2025, McDonald's introduced the McSpicy in Canada, though this variation, like the one in the UK, is produced with chicken breast meat.